Timeline - Riots in Britain

 -- Cameron visits Croydon to see the damage from the previous night's violence.
 Johnson visits Clapham to thank volunteers for cleaning up.

 August 10 - In Birmingham, police launch a murder inquiry after three Muslim men are killed in a hit and run car incident.
-One person is arrested.
+One person has been arrested.

+-- Cameron says more people will be arrested and charged.
+"We will not allow a culture of fear to exist on our streets."
+"We needed a fight back and a fight back is under way," Cameron says after a meeting of the government's COBRA crisis planning group.

 -- A surge in police numbers and heavy rain in many places help to calm streets in London, although missiles are thrown at police in Eltham in south London.

-Aug 13 - Cameron's decision to appoint William Bratton, credited with curbing street crime as police chief in New York, Los Angeles and Boston as an adviser, is a "slap in the face," an English police body says.

--- Two people have been charged with the murder of the three men hit by a car on August 10 in Birmingham.

-Aug 14 - The Metropolitan Police say they have arrested 1,401 people in connection with the violence and looting around London - 808 people have been charged.
-West Midlands police have made over 509 arrests since the violence began.
+August 11 - More than 1,300 people have been arrested throughout England.
+The Metropolitan Police in London says it has arrested 922 people in connection with the violence and looting - 401 people have been charged in London.

+-- Courts in several cities, including in London, Solihull and Manchester, work through the night to deal with those arrested.